The LLV Algebra for Primitive Symplectic Varieties with Isolated Singularities: Preliminaries and Auxiliary Results

 \subsection{Intersection Cohomology}

 Our proof of the LLV structure theorem for primitive symplectic varieties uses the Hodge theory of intersection cohomology.
-We review the ``Hodge-K\"ahler'' package for the intersection cohomology of a compact complex space, which follows generally from Saito's theory of mixed Hodge modules \cite{saito1990mixed}.
+We review the ``Hodge--K\"ahler'' package for the intersection cohomology of a compact complex space, which follows generally from Saito's theory of mixed Hodge modules; see \cite{saito1990mixed}.
 We refer the reader to \cite{de2005hodge} for an excellent treatment in the algebraic case.

-\subsubsection{Hodge Theory of Intersection Cohomology}
+\subsubsection{Hodge theory of intersection cohomology}